Key Takeaways

 A comprehensive diagnostic tool displaying arterial blood gas analysis results in a clear, structured format.
 This essential clinical reference helps healthcare professionals quickly interpret blood pH, oxygen, carbon dioxide, and bicarbonate levels to assess a patient’s respiratory and metabolic status.

-This guide covers what a normal ABG chart contains, how to interpret results step-by-step using the ROME method, and how clinical teams can integrate ABG documentation into their practice workflows.
+This guide covers what a normal ABG chart contains, how to interpret results step by step using the ROME method, and how clinical teams can integrate ABG documentation into their practice workflows.
 We’ve included a free downloadable PDF template you can print for bedside reference.

 What is an ABG chart?